NVIDIA/workbench-example-hybrid-rag/README.md

 10. Now you may query your documents!

 ## Tutorial 4: Customizing the Gradio App
+By default, you may customize Gradio app using the jupyterlab container application.
+Alternatively, you may configure VSCode support [here](https://docs.nvidia.com/ai-workbench/user-guide/latest/reference/applications/built-in/vs-code.html).

-1. In AI Workbench, open JupyterLab. <ins>Hint</ins>: Its in the **dropdown** for the green button at the top right.
+1. In AI Workbench, select the green **dropdown** from the top right and select **Open JupyterLab**.
 2. Go into the `code/chatui/` folder and start editing the files.
 3. Save the files.
 4. To see your changes, stop the Chat UI and restart it.
 5. To version your changes, commit them in the Workbench project window and push to your GitHub repo.

-In addition to modifying the Gradio frontend, you can also use the Jupyterlab to customize other aspects of the project, eg. custom chains, backend server, scripts, etc.
+In addition to modifying the Gradio frontend, you can also use the Jupyterlab or another IDE to customize other aspects of the project, eg. custom chains, backend server, scripts, etc.

 ## License
 This NVIDIA AI Workbench example project is under the [Apache 2.0 License](https://github.com/nv-edwli/workbench-example-hybrid-rag/blob/main/LICENSE.txt)